 Whenever there is a long and colorful history, you can be pretty sure that hauntings and unexplained events will be sure to follow.
 It is no big surprise that Delaware has more than its fair share of ghost stories to tell!

-Let’s find out a little bit more about some of the most haunted places in Delaware, Shall we!
+Let’s find out a little bit more about the most haunted places in Delaware, shall we?

-Over the years it has changed hands several times, but for the past 25 years The Gravattes have owned and operated the bed and breakfast.
+Over the years, it has changed hands several times, but the past 25 years, The Gravattes have owned and operated the bed and breakfast.
 They have undertaken extensive restoration work in keeping with the original design.

 In terms of the paranormal side of things, it is believed that at least 3 of the 13 rooms are haunted.
 Room number 1 is the home of The Addy Sea’s infamous haunted bathroom!
-The copper bathtub is said to violently shake on occasion and many guests have experienced this strange phenomenon that cannot be easily explained!
-In room number 6 there is a paranormal activity of a very different kind.
+The copper bathtub is violently shaken on occasion, and many guests have experienced this strange phenomenon that cannot be easily explained!
+In room number 6, there is a paranormal activity of a very different kind.

-Often when people pass by the room, they say that they can hear organ music coming from the room even although there is certainly no organ in the room!
-Finally, room number 11 is said to be haunted by the ghost of Paul Delaney, a man who once worked at The Addy Sea.
+When people pass by the room, they say that they can hear organ music coming from the room even though there is no organ in the room!
+Finally, room number 11 is haunted by the ghost of Paul Delaney, a man who once worked at The Addy Sea.

 These haunted rooms are only the beginning of the paranormal activity at The Addy Sea.
 There are also reports of a ghost who runs through the hallways in the evening.
-At certain times the air is filled with the scent of perfume and mysterious music floats through the building.
+At certain times, the air is filled with perfume’s scent, and mysterious music floats through the building.

-There are also a handful of reports of footsteps on the roof in the dead of night which some claim belong to ghost of Kurt Addy who fell to his death from the roof many years ago.
+There are also a handful of reports of footsteps on the roof in the dead of night, which some claim belong to the ghost of Kurt Addy, who fell to his death from the roof many years ago.

 Are you brave enough to sleep in one of the haunted rooms at The Addy Sea?